 Examples of wood-destroying ants that are common to the Washington area include the carpenter ant and the velvety tree ant.
-Please visit our ant pest identification page to learn more about these two ants.
+Please visit our ant pest identification page to learn more about these two ant species.

 Lyctid Powderpost Beetles

-Adult powder post beetles are dark, reddish brown to black in color and grow up to a quarter of an inch in length.
+Adult lyctid powder post beetles are dark, reddish-brown to black in color and grow up to a quarter of an inch in length.
 They have hard, flat bodies, six legs, and two antennae on their heads.
-Their c-shaped larvae are cream colored.
+Their c-shaped larvae are cream-colored.
 These wood-boring beetles are attracted to new, hard woods.

 Subterranean termites are wood-destroying insects that cause serious and costly damage to homes and structures in Central Washington.
-Click here to learn more about these termites’.
+Click here to learn more about subterranean termites.